Skip to main content

 Don't have a mikrorachunek yet?
 Generate one from your PESEL or NIP number.

-A mikrorachunek podatkowy is your personal tax payment account in Poland[1].
-Every person and business registered with Polish tax authorities has one.
-You use it to pay PIT, CIT, VAT, and other taxes directly to the National Revenue Administration (Krajowa Administracja Skarbowa)[8].
+A mikrorachunek podatkowy is your personal tax payment account in Poland1.
+You may also see it called an indywidualny rachunek podatkowy (individual tax account).
+Every person and business registered with Polish tax authorities has one, and you use it to pay PIT, CIT, VAT, and other taxes directly to the National Revenue Administration (Krajowa Administracja Skarbowa, KAS)2.

-The number is 26 digits long and follows the Polish NRB bank account format[9].
-It never changes, regardless of where you live or which tax office handles your returns[1].
+The number is 26 digits long and follows the Polish NRB bank account format4.
+It never changes, regardless of where you live or which tax office handles your returns1.
 All mikrorachunek accounts are serviced by the National Bank of Poland (NBP).

 How the Checker Works